68thandMaine/Oliver/documentation/styles/GridSystem.md

 }
 ```

-In SCSS knows to evaulate the number of columns based off the number provided in the className.
+The flex basis is set by dividing the width of the row (100) by the total number of possible grid columns (12) divided by the desired number of columns(3).

+`100 / ( 12 / 3 )  = 25` where 25 is the width each column will receive.

 ___